python-datascience-analysis/Projects/README.md

 # Projects
-Summary of some projects, while learning Data Science.
+Summary of some beginner projects, while learning Data Science.